5 Career Overall Rank

 Clifford Possum was the first recognised star of the Western Desert art and one of Australia’s most distinguished painters of the late twentieth century.

-Despite the fact that he is still the only Papunya Tula artist that has been honoured with a solo retrospective by a major institution, he forsook his association with the organization almost entirely by the mid 1980’s.
+Despite the fact that he was the only Papunya Tula artist honoured with a solo retrospective by a major institution by the beginning of the current millenium, he forsook his association with the organization almost entirely by the mid 1980s.
 He returned to his Anmatjerre homeland at Mount Allan and began selling his works directly to the government marketing company, Aboriginal Arts Australia, in Alice Springs.
 He also signed and passed off as his own many other works that had been produced by Michael Tommy, Brogus Tjapangarti and other countrymen in order to maximise their income.

-Through the early 1990’s he lived and travelled with his daughters Gabriella and Michelle and his son-in-law Heath Ramzan as well as others.
-He worked for a variety of dealers including Michael Hollows at his Aboriginal Desert Dreaming Gallery, Peter Los in Alice Springs and Semon Deeb at Jinta Gallery in Sydney.
+Throughout the early 1990s he lived and travelled with his daughters Gabriella and Michelle and his son-in-law Heath Ramzan as well as others.
+He worked for a variety of dealers including, Michael Hollows at his Aboriginal Desert Dreaming Gallery, Peter Los in Alice Springs and Semon Deeb at Jinta Gallery in Sydney.
 He painted for Frank Mosmeri in Broadmeadow and Des Rogers in Sunbury on the outskirts of Melbourne, and Swiss collector Arnaud Serval, who seemed to share a good relationship with the artist and ensured the works he handled were entirely in Clifford’s own hand.
 No doubt there were a great many others, as Clifford was a born entrepreneur and was in constant need of money.
 For a time his affairs were managed by Joy Aitken who sold amongst the genuine paintings, individually painted by Clifford and his daughters, many collaborative works where the daughters assistance was never acknowledged.
-Leaving Aitken with numerous canvases in various states of completion there is little doubt that out of desperation, given the financial difficulties involved in keeping the ‘Possum Shop’ going, she crossed the Rubicon and completed the dotting on many of these works herself.
+Leaving Aitken with a number of canvases in various states of completion it appears that out of desperation, given the financial difficulties involved in keeping the ‘Possum Shop’ going, she crossed the Rubicon and completed the dotting on some of these works herself.

 In abandoning the communal identity of the Papunya movement in favour of personally negotiating with the dominant western mainstream, the motivation of his painting practice became blurred in favour of his fame as a personality.
 In this regard his life was not dissimilar to that of Albert Namatjira who died 40 years earlier, before the Papunya movement had even begun.
 Both began their lives in a creek bed, light years from the international art circles in which they would later move with such fearless assurance.
 Clifford was actually asked by Namatjira to continue in his footsteps (Johnson 2002: 243), although undoubtedly he did not mean that he should do it quite so literally.